donundeen/techrecipes/Arduino_Wifi_Setup/README.md

 Super useful for makeing devices that you don't want to regrogram all the time, just to change a few settings

+AND

+OSC over UDP implementation

-Requires that one pin (in this case A0) be attached to a button. (see resetButtonPin to change A0 to something else) Pin needs to hve built-in pullup resistor, or make your own pullup hold down the button while turning arduino on, to activate the configuration page.
+Requires that one pin (in this case A0) be attached to a button. (see resetButtonPin to change A0 to something else) Pin needs to have built-in pullup resistor, or make your own pullup hold down the button while turning arduino on, to activate the configuration page.
 If the arduino starts and can't find wifi, it will also load the configuration page.

 Note: right now, if the arduino can't find wifi after you've set it, it won't save your custom config vars